-I am an Irish vet - qualifying in UCD Dublin 10 years ago.
+I am an Irish vet – qualifying in UCD Dublin 10 years ago.
 I am Originally from County Armagh Northern Ireland.
 Over the last decade I have worked in a variety of vet roles, from rural Ireland, to the big cities of Australia and New Zealand.
 I am a newcomer to writing in recent years.
-I love to write nonfiction stories from my work as a vet ( humour /memoir) and more recently adult fiction.
+I love to write nonfiction stories from my work as a vet ( humour / memoir) and more recently some adult fiction.